Systemic Lupus Erythematosus in a Filly

 TLDR SLE should be considered in horses with immune-related skin issues.

-A 2-year-old Standardbred filly was diagnosed with systemic lupus erythematosus (SLE), presenting symptoms such as weight loss, bilateral symmetric alopecia, seborrhea, oral ulceration, and lymphadenopathy.
-Laboratory tests showed hemolytic anemia and a positive antinuclear antibody test.
-Skin biopsies revealed interface dermatitis with IgG deposition.
-Despite treatment with glucocorticoids, the filly was euthanized, and necropsy showed membranous glomerulonephritis and fibrous synovitis.
-The study suggested that SLE should be considered in horses with immune-mediated skin disease, with diagnosis confirmed through multisystemic disease recognition and specific histopathologic findings.
+Systemic lupus erythematosus (SLE) was diagnosed in a 2-year-old Standardbred filly, presenting with symptoms such as weight loss, bilateral symmetric alopecia, seborrhea, oral ulceration, and lymphadenopathy.
+Laboratory tests showed Coombs test-positive hemolytic anemia and a positive antinuclear antibody test.
+Skin biopsies revealed interface dermatitis with IgG deposition at the basement membrane zones.
+The filly did not respond to glucocorticoid treatment and was euthanized.
+Necropsy showed membranous glomerulonephritis and fibrous synovitis.
+The study suggested that SLE should be considered in the differential diagnosis of immune-mediated skin diseases in horses, with diagnosis relying on recognizing multisystemic disease and confirmatory histopathologic findings.

 Discuss this study in the Community →